Nutrition for height growth in puberty

 Some essential minerals

 Calcium: Calcium is the main mineral for bone formation.
-Calcium is provided to the body from nutrition.
+Calcium is provided to the body by nutrition.
 Foods containing high levels of calcium are milk, almonds, beans, oatmeal, sesame, seafood, etc.

-Zinc: Zinc plays an important role in synthesis, excretion and activation of growth hormone (GH) and Insulin-like growth factor-1 (IGF-1) in humans and animals, which helps bones and muscles grow well.
+Zinc: Zinc plays an important role in the synthesis, excretion, and activation of growth hormone (GH) and Insulin-like growth factor-1 (IGF-1) in humans and animals, which helps bones and muscles grow well.
 Zinc deficiency can cause disorders in the growth and development of the body.
-Foods containing high levels of zinc are shrimps, crabs, oysters, beef, rice germ, nuts, almonds, etc.
+Foods containing high levels of zinc are shrimp, crabs, oysters, beef, rice germ, nuts, almonds, etc.

 Some essential vitamins

-Vitamin AVitamin A is essential for the growth and development of the body and the bones.
-Moreover, vitamin A can keep skin and mucous membranes (in digestive system, respiratory system, eyes, etc.) healthy and uninfected.
+Vitamin A: Vitamin A is essential for the growth and development of the body and the bones.
+Moreover, it can keep skin and mucous membranes (in the digestive system, respiratory system, eyes, etc.) healthy and uninfected.

-Yellow fruits and vegetables such as carrots, tomatoes, dark green vegetables and animal source foods such as liver, cheese, milk, cream, eggs, butter can be converted into vitamin A when they are taken into the body.
+Yellow fruits and vegetables, such as carrots, tomatoes, dark green vegetables, and animal source foods, such as liver, cheese, milk, cream, eggs, and butter, can be converted into vitamin A when they are taken into the body.

-Foods that are rich in vitamin D include cod-liver oil, salmon, oysters, shrimps, egg yolks, etc. Furthermore, vitamin D can be synthesized in the skin upon exposure to sunlight.
+Foods that are rich in vitamin D include cod liver oil, salmon, oysters, shrimp, egg yolks, etc. Furthermore, vitamin D can be synthesized in the skin upon exposure to sunlight.

-Vitamin C: Vitamin C protects bone structures, teeth, skin, blood vessels, helps heal wounds, helps absorb iron, calcium and folic acid.
-Vitamin C is found in fresh fruits and vegetables such as oranges, tangerines, strawberries, tomatoes, broccoli, potatoes, sweet potatoes, etc.
+Vitamin C: Vitamin C protects bone structures, teeth, skin, and blood vessels, helps heal wounds, and helps absorb iron, calcium, and folic acid.
+Vitamin C is found in fresh fruits and vegetables, such as oranges, tangerines, strawberries, tomatoes, broccoli, potatoes, sweet potatoes, etc

 Notes about nutritional supplementation

-- Stay away from candies and carbonated soft drinks because they will slow down the height growth
+- Stay away from candies and carbonated soft drinks because they will slow down the high growth.